Ficool

 Even in his old class, only a handful of students with exceptional memory probably remembered his name.
 His involvement in school life was so minimal that if he disappeared one day, the world would hardly notice.

-Strangely, Daichi liked it that way.
-Fewer interactions meant fewer complications. ("Less people, less problems.
-Simple math.")
+Strangely, Akito liked it that way.
+Fewer interactions meant fewer complications.
+Fewer people, fewer problems, he thought.
 This mindset, however, always worried his mother.

 So how on earth had he managed to enter Seishin High?